 Studying elsewhere has implications for how the LLB(Hons) grade is calculated.

 When you study a course at a university other than the ANU the grade for that course does not appear on your ANU transcript.
 You simply obtain credit towards the total number of units that count towards your law degree program requirements.

 For students enrolled in the LLB(Hons) program, courses without an ANU grade cannot be counted towards the ‘Honours calculation’.
 Consequently, this may affect how many courses a student may ‘discount’ for the purposes of the discount rule.
 For information about how the discount rule applies, please refer to Honours in Law.

 To ensure that students complete a sufficient number of courses at the ANU Law School to be eligible to graduate with LLB (Hons), students in that program will generally not be permitted to undertake more than four(4) law electives (24 units) at another institution, whether that study is made up of courses taken whilst on exchange, on a cross-intuitional basis, via study abroad, or a combination.

 Once you have received the official final transcript from your domestic institution, you must apply for credit via the ANU College of Law Credit Form.
 Students are responsible for obtaining a copy of the official transcript from the Host Insitution and applying for credit – it will not be processed automatically.

 International Study Abroad

 ANU Global Programs Exchange

-A copy of your official transcript will be sent by your host university to ANU Global Programs who will forward it to Student Administration Services at ANU College of Law.
+A copy of your official transcript will be sent by your Host Institution to ANU Global Programs who will forward it to the College Student Administration Services at ANU College of Law.
 The Student Administration team will then process your credit automatically.